 Set EBS volume size on creation

-If you want to alter your data volume after the instance has started, for example, to increase the data volume size or move the volume to another instance to transfer data, you can use an AWS EC2 snapshot.
+If you have an EBS volume on your EC2 instance in addition to the root volume, you can alter the volume to increase the volume size or move the volume to another instance to transfer data.
+To accomplish this, use an AWS EC2 snapshot and AWS Management Console.

 Follow these steps to create a snapshot to increase volume size or move a volume:

-- Connect to your instances and stop ArcGIS Server, Portal for ArcGIS, and ArcGIS Data Store if they are running.
+- Connect to your instances on AWS and stop ArcGIS Server, Portal for ArcGIS, and ArcGIS Data Store if they are running.

-- Stop other services that have data folders on the data drive.
+- Stop other services that have data folders on the EBS volume.

-- In the AWS Management Console EC2 service, locate the data volume you want to modify or move, and create a snapshot of this volume using AWS tools.
+- In the EC2 console in AWS Management Console, locate the EBS volume you want to modify or move, and create a snapshot of this volume using AWS tools.

-- Start services that have data folders on the data drive.
+- Start services that have data folders on the EBS volume you replaced.

 - Start the database instances.